API Reference

 Success

-All requests completed successfully (2xx status, all assertions passed)
+All requests passed (2xx status, all assertions passed).
+Skipped requests don't affect exit code.

 1